KadamAkshay5595/ML_Project_LR/README.md

 1. Clone the repository: `git clone [repository_url]`
 2. Install dependencies: `pip install -r requirements.txt`
-3. Run the Jupyter notebooks for training and evaluation.
+3. Run the src/GemstonePricePrediction/pipelines/training_pipeline.py for training.
+4. Run the src/GemstonePricePrediction/pipelines/prediction_pipeline.py for prediction.
 ## Contributing

 We welcome contributions!
 If you'd like to contribute, please follow our [Contribution Guidelines](CONTRIBUTING.md).